Now a century after the 1913 U.S. Open, we take a look back at the life and legacy of Mr. Ouimet.

 2016: In the 2016-2017 academic year, The Fund awarded a record $1.85 Million in Scholarships to the largest number of Scholars ever, and the Ouimet Award for Lifelong Contributions to Golf was presented to 2016 Ryder Cup Team USA Co-Captain, Tom Lehman!

-2017: The Fund honored Hall of Famer and 2017 Presidents Cup Captain Nick Price at the Ouimet Banquet and The Fund announced an increase in annual awards to $2 Million in the upcoming fall.
+2017: The Fund honored Hall of Famer and 2017 Presidents Cup Captain Nick Price at the Ouimet Banquet, celebrated the 50th Ouimet Memorial Tournament and raised over $330,000 in the 25th Ouimet Golf Marathon!
+This academic year, The Fund will award $2 Million in Scholarships – the most ever!